y3nr1ng/utoolbox-core/docs/source/intro/user.rst

 Quick start
 -----------
-Create an empty workspace named `demo`, if you have your preferred environment, feel free to skip to next part.
+Create an empty workspace named `demo`, if you have your preferred environment, feel free to skip the following two lines.

 .. code-block:: none